Stay up to date

 With high-risk vulnerabilities popping up every other week, realising there is no such dream ‘patch everything’ and configuration changes slowly add up to weakening your infrastructure security.
 Vulnerability scanning and management are core components of a solid cyber security strategy, ensuring a sound risk management process.
-Vulnerability management helps an organisation keep an eye on their assets, both from asset management and operational security.
+Vulnerability management helps organisations keep an eye on their assets, both from asset management and operational security.

 Whether your organisation is starting or higher up on the cyber security maturity ladder, this guide is a good source for understanding and improving existing security controls.
 It covers:

 - What is vulnerability scanning?

 - Advantages of vulnerability scanning

 - Vulnerability scanning process

 - How often should you scan your assets?

 Feel free to watch this video containing a condensed version of the article.

 This article is not related to deep dive in technical security assessments such as red teaming, application or mobile security testing.

 Lets’ get started.